proactor-dev/proactor-blog/2-deploy-rust-webapp-to-vps.md

 # Deploy Rust Web App on Virtual Private Server

-This article discusses deploying Rust based web app on Virtual Private Server.
-In this example Debian 11 linux based VPS is used as a target machine for deployment.
+This article discusses deploying Rust based web app on Virtual Private Server (VPS).
+In this example Debian 11 linux based VPS is used as a target machine for deployment and Apache server as a web server.

 It is expected that Rust based web application exists on the git server that will be pulled and installed on the VPS.

-This article is based on this [post](https://steadylearner.medium.com/how-to-deploy-rust-web-application-8c0e81394bd5) about deploying Rust Web Application on DigitalOcean server with Nginx.
-In this article we will using private Virtual Private Server running Apache, which is going to be used as a Web Server instead of Nginx.
+This article is based on this [post](https://steadylearner.medium.com/how-to-deploy-rust-web-application-8c0e81394bd5) about deploying Rust web application on DigitalOcean server with Nginx.
+In this article we will using propriotary Virtual Private Server running Apache, which is going to be used as a web server instead of Nginx.

 ## Step 0.
 (Prerequisite) SSH to your Virtual Private Server
 Create SSH connection and login to your Virtual Private Server (VPS).
 Check you VPS provider for details if you don't know how.